API Usage Documentation

 If you encounter a situation where you need to send a second workflow request to a user in order to add additional information or retake a photo, would will likely want the information collected to go into the same record as a previous workflow.
 To indicate this, you can add the addToRecord property to the request body.
 The value of this property should be the id of a record.
 The record id is a string (uuid) and looks similar to a questionset id in terms of format.

-Register a Web Hook to be Notified When Workflow is Completed
+Register a Web Hook to be Notified When Analysis is Completed

-If you would like to be notified when a workflow is completed by a user, then you must register a webhook into the Attestiv system.
+If you would like to be notified when media file analysis is completed, then you must register a webhook into the Attestiv system.
 This can be done using the notification api.
-The example below shows a url in your system being registered to received notifications when workflows are completed.
+The example below shows a url in your system being registered to receive notifications when analysis of a media file is completed.

 {